turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 * **Relationship Building:** Relationship Builders are the glue that holds a team together.
 Strengths associated with bringing people together -- whether it is by keeping distractions at bay or keeping the collective energy high -- transform a group of individuals into a team capable of carrying out complex projects and goals.
 * **Strategic Thinking:** Those who are able to keep people focused on “what they could” be are constantly pulling a team and its members into the future.
 They continually absorb and analyze information and help the team make better decisions.

+We'll share out a few responses with the whole group.

 ### Overview of Team Retros

   * Setting norms for the discussion (maybe have this take the place of the template?)